BeWrit

 • Send a single follow-up email two weeks later

-A final tip: Make sure your pitch is free of grammar mistakes, typos, and plagiarism.
+Make sure your pitch is free of grammar mistakes, typos, and plagiarism.
 It should also be written entirely by you, not AI.
-A free Grammarly account is helpful if you don’t already have one.
+A free Grammarly account is helpful for proofreading if you don’t already have use the tool.

 Where to Pitch Your Idea